UdelaRInterior/ansible-role-matrix-synapse/README.md

 Finally, this role also allows you to serve the [Element](https://app.element.io/) (formerly Riot) web application together with Synapse.
 This feature is disabled by default (`synapse_installation_with_element: false`) due to the [project security recommendation](https://github.com/vector-im/element-web/#important-security-note).
 But serve Element is very useful.
 Fully recommended if you have the posibility to destiny different domain names for Synapse and Element (`synapse_server_name` != `element_server_name`).
 Otherwise you can install both in the same domain name at your own risk (`synapse_server_name` == `element_server_name`).

+Since version 3.0.0, this role is compatible with [Element Web Chat version 1.7.15](https://github.com/vector-im/element-web/releases/tag/v1.7.15) and above.
+But is not compatible with Riot Web Chat (Versions 1.7.14 and olders).

 Deployment diagram
 ------------